Chrizz888/PP1-Code-Institute/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+## Acknowledgements
-Thanks to Unsplash for free images.
+- Thanks to [Unsplash](https://unsplash.com/) for free images.
-Thanks to Pexels for free videos.
+- Thanks to [Pexels](https://www.pexels.com/) for free videos.
+- Visit our partner website for instant meditation sessions: [Meditation.com](https://www.meditation.com)